mozilla-l10n/localizer-documentation/src/products/focus/testing_focus.md

 Focus for Android issues [can be filed here](https://github.com/mozilla-mobile/focus-android/issues/).<br/>
 Focus for iOS issues [can be filed here](https://github.com/mozilla-mobile/focus-ios/issues).

-Details concerning any major updates concerning these products are always announced on the [[l10n Discourse Channel](https://discourse.mozilla.org/c/l10n/) - and reflected in this document as well.
+Details about any major updates concerning these products are always announced on the [[l10n Discourse Channel](https://discourse.mozilla.org/c/l10n/) - and are reflected in this document as well.